mcwang-neu/mcwang-neu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Mingcan Wang is a first-year PhD candidate with Northeastern University, China.
-Before that, he received the BS. degree in information and computing science from [*Nanjing University of information Science and Technology (NUIST)*, China](https://en.nuist.edu.cn/main.htm) and the master’s degree in computer science and technology from [*Northeastern University*, China](https://english.neu.edu.cn/).
+Before this, he received the BS. degree in information and computing science from [*Nanjing University of information Science and Technology (NUIST)*, China](https://en.nuist.edu.cn/main.htm) and the master’s degree in computer science and technology from [*Northeastern University*, China](https://english.neu.edu.cn/).
 His research interests include graph mining, data management, gene regulatory network and bioinformatics.

 Pubs
 ======